Life

 Best Title

-In 2021, at Leeds First Direct Arena, Luke won Europe’s Strongest Man, which is the best win of his career to date.
-He defeated World’s Strongest Man, Oleksii Novikov (UKR), and England’s Graham Hicks.
+In 2021, at Leeds First Direct Arena, Luke won Europe’s Strongest Man for the first time, which was the most significant win of his career to date.
+He defeated World’s Strongest Man, Oleksii Novikov (UKR), and England’s Graham Hicks with a performance that showcased his huge static strength and tremendous mobility.
+It was a victory that cemented the Scot’s place in the upper echelon of Strongman.

 Competition Results